 1 package vanilla sugar Dr Oetker, 0.3 oz – How to make Vanilla Sugar –

-1 tbsp cherry brandy (Kirschwasser) optional
+optional: 1 tbsp cherry brandy or German Kirschwasser (Schnaps)

 – Knead all ingredients for the dough until you get crumbles, this is done the best with the hands.

-– Drain sour cherries
+– Drain sour cherries.

 – Mix starch with some juice.
 Bring remaining juice to a boil and add the vanilla sugar and the starch.